joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 6. Use a sticky pad to attach the breadboard inside the box.
 Make sure the micro USB port lines up with the opening for it, so you can reprogram the NodeMCU.

-7. Prepare the ethernet cable to come out of the box.
+7. Prepare the ethernet cable to come out of the box, with MALE Dupont connectors.
 You'll need to attach the Dupont connectors while it's already sticking through the hole in the box.
 Here are the Dupont connectors you'll want.
 The connections are:

   - Double orange and Double red go to +12V and ground.
   - Green goes to the +5V.